OpenNebula/docs/source/installation_and_configuration/opennebula_services/sunstone.rst

 - The login screen is defined in the ``/etc/one/sunstone-views.yaml``.
 - The logo of the main UI screen is defined for each view in :ref:`the view yaml file <suns_views>`.

+The logo image must be copied to ``/usr/lib/one/sunstone/public/images/``.

 You can also change the color threshold values in the ``/etc/one/sunstone-server.conf``.

 - The green color starts in ``:threshold_min:``